Undergraduate Course: Digital Technology as Art Medium (ARTX08083)

 Digital art includes two-dimensional images, music, animation, text.
 It is often seen as an umbrella term that includes such diverse a range of activities that it cannot be described as a medium, or as having a single aesthetic.
 This notion is enhanced by the fact that many digital artworks continue to work in relation to traditional art forms, e.g. digital photographs are comparable to analogue photographs and develop the history of photography, equally digital films develop the history of film.
 However, digital art is transmissible: it can be displayed on countless computers all over the world and, each time, the artwork is original, not a reproduction.
 Moreover, the multi-media aspect of digital art is exactly what makes it so relevant to a contemporary art world that challenges medium-specificity and specialization.
 It is the perfect arena for students to examine broader philosophies relevant to contemporary art.

 The course will be launched by a lecture about the many different uses of digital technology by contemporary artists so that students gain an immediate insight into the possibilities created by digital media for their artistic practice.
-Seminars will look at individual artists' practices and use of digital media such as projection and photography.
 Students will gain knowledge of contemporary art and how artists use technology as art forms.

-These studies will support practical demonstration of photo-editing, graphic painting and simple animation techniques using Adobe Photoshop.
-Short projects will ask students to experiment with different ways of working independently and collaboratively as they explore the possibilities inherent to computer-generated art.
+These studies will support practical workshops in photo-editing and graphic painting techniques using Adobe Photoshop, and animation techniques using Final Cut Pro.
+Short projects will ask students to experiment with different ways of working with digital technology: e.g. to create images using different layers and prepare them in formats for high quality digital printing; to produce images for projection; to work collaboratively and remotely; and to prepare images for very simple animations.
+Through these projects, the students will explore the possibilities inherent to computer-generated art.
 Each student will then plan a personal project using the techniques most appropriate to their ideas and artistic practice.
-Group critiques will allow the students to see and discuss one another's work as it is developing.
+Workshop sessions with the support of the tutor will allow for individual and group discussions to continue as works develop.
+Students will be asked to present finished work for discussion at a final group critique.

 Entry Requirements (not applicable to Visiting Students)